scala/docs.scala-lang/contribute/hacker-guide.md

 this might not be the very best idea.
 There are people in the Scala community who have spent years accumulating knowledge about Scala libraries and internals.
 They might provide unique insights and, what's even better, direct assistance in their areas, so it is not only advantageous, but recommended to communicate with the community about your new patch.

-Typically bug fixes new features start out as an idea or an experiment posted on one of our mailing lists [our mailing lists]({{ site.baseurl }}/community/index.html#mailing_lists) to find out how people feel about things you want to implement.
-People proficient is certain areas of Scala usually monitor mailing lists, so you'll often get some help by simply posting a message.
+Typically bug fixes and new features start out as an idea or an experiment posted on one of our mailing lists [our mailing lists]({{ site.baseurl }}/community/index.html#mailing_lists) to find out how people feel about things you want to implement.
+People proficient in certain areas of Scala usually monitor mailing lists, so you'll often get some help by simply posting a message.
 But the most efficient way to connect is to cc your message to one of the people responsible for maintaining the aspect of Scala which you wish to contribute to.

-This is the list of language features/libraries along with their maintainers's full names and github usernames:
+This is the list of language features/libraries along with their maintainers's full names and GitHub usernames:

 {% include maintainers.html %}